hercemer42/baby-foot-manager/spec_en.md

 ### 5  Database architecture

 Relational database using PostgreSQL with a simple three table data structure.
-The database and tables will be created at startup by the NodeJS server if they do not already exist.
+The tables will be created at startup by the NodeJS server if they do not already exist.
+The database must be created prior to application start as per the setup documentation in the [readme](readme.md).

 #### 5.1  Data structure:
 * players
   * primary key:
     - id (integer, sequenced)
   * columns:
-    - name (char(64), unique)

-* state
-  * primary key:
-    - id (integer, sequenced)
-  * columns:
-    - order (integer, unique)
-    - name (char(16), unique)
+    - name (text, unique)

 * games
   * primary key:
     - id (integer, sequenced)
   * columns:
     - active (boolean, unique)
+    - cancelled (boolean, unique)
     - created_at (timestamp)
     - updated_at (timestamp)
   * foreign_keys:
     - player1 => players
     - player2 => players
-    - state => state
   * indexes:
-    - active, state, created_at
+    - active, created_at

 * chat
   * primary key: